ietf-wg-alto/draft-ietf-alto-unified-props-new/concept.md

 To support information resource dependent property values, this document uses the same approach as in Section 10.8.1 of {{RFC7285}} entitled "Resource-Specific Endpoint Properties".
-When a property value depends on a given information resource, the name of this property must be explicitly associated with the information resource that defines it.
+When a property value depends on a given information resource, the name of this property MUST be explicitly associated with the information resource that defines it.

 For example, the property "pid" queried on entity "ipv4:192.0.2.34" and